Students in this PhD Program may elect to focus their study in the following areas:

 - Media Studies

-Communication (COM) reflects faculty research and scholarship focusing on four interrelated core areas: Social Interaction; Organizational Communication; Mediated Communication; and Health Communication.
 Students in this area examine the nature and effects of communication on the individual, social groups, and society.
 The department houses two centers that provide various opportunities for doctoral students: Center for Communication and Health Issues, and the Center for Organizational Development and Leadership.
-For more information contact COM area coordinator Dr. Jennifer Theiss - email@example.com.
+For more information contact COM area coordinator, Jennifer Theiss.

-Media Studies (MS) is concerned with the political, social, psychological, and economic impact of the media, as well as with the cultural and historical conditions that give rise to contemporary media.
-The area includes the study of both the “traditional” mass media and newer electronic technologies and telecommunications.
-Research and coursework cover media content and effects; audience reception and interpretive processes; the emergence of audiences understood in terms of race, age, gender, class, and politics; the sociology and production of culture; communication law, regulation, and policy; and the media’s roles in political and international communication and in educational systems.
-For more information contact MS area coordinator Dr. Regina Marchi - email@example.com.
+This area is concerned with the political, social, psychological and economic impact of the media, as well as with the cultural and historical conditions that give rise to contemporary media.
+The area includes the study of "traditional" mass media and newer electronic technologies and telecommunications.
+Research and coursework cover media content and effects; audience reception and interpretive processes; the emergence of audiences understood in terms of race, age, gender, class and politics; the sociology and production of culture; communication law, regulation and policy; and the media's roles in political and international communication and in educational systems.
+For more information, contact MS area coordinator, Aram Sinnreich.

-The program encourages students whose interests are interdisciplinary and fall across these three areas to develop an individual plan of study in consultation with the program director, area coordinators and their advisor.
-For more information contact Dr. Marija Dalbello, PhD Program Director - firstname.lastname@example.org.
+The PhD Program encourages students whose interests are interdisciplinary and fall across these three areas to develop an individual plan of study in consultation with the program director, area coordinators and their advisors.
+For more information, contact Program Director Marie Radford.